 (Personally, this is the one *I* most want to go through first!
 The Amazon reviews look great!)

-Sound interesting?
-Learn more and grab your copy of “Joshua: Winning the Worry Battle” here.
+If you’re looking for self-help Bible study books for women, learn more and grab your copy of “Joshua: Winning the Worry Battle” here.

 7. “Ecclesiastes: Wisdom For Living Well: An In-depth Bible Study” by Courtney Joseph and Beverly Wise